Validating Isaac ROS Visual SLAM on a Robot

 • RealSense: /camera_link

-ros2 run tf2_ros tf2_echo map camera_link
+ros2 run tf2_ros tf2_echo map base

 Run Isaac ROS Visual SLAM and Monitor Results